-At 31st December 2020, the balance of cash and cash equivalents amounted to EUR 10,657 thousand (EUR 7,179 thousand in the previous year), which is equivalent to 11.38% of total financial investments and cash equivalents (7.82% in 2019).
+At December 31, 2021, the balance of cash and cash equivalents amounted to EUR 15,621 thousand (EUR 10,657 thousand in the previous year), which is equivalent to 12.07% of total financial investments and cash equivalents (11.38% in 2020).

 Additionally, the majority of fixed-income investments have appropriate credit ratings and are traded on organised a financial market, which grants a great deal of leeway for action in the face of potential liquidity tensions.
-The Group is confident that its liquidity position will allow it to withstand the liquidity pressures that may arise in the coming months due to COVID-19.